github/docs/content/rest/overview/resources-in-the-rest-api.md

 #### Rate limits for requests from {% data variables.product.prodname_github_apps %}

-Requests from a GitHub App may be either user-to-server or server-to-server requests.
-For more information about rate limits for GitHub Apps, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps)."
+Requests from a {% data variables.product.prodname_github_app %} may either use a user access token or an installation access token.
+For more information about rate limits for {% data variables.product.prodname_github_apps %}, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps)."

 #### Rate limits for requests from {% data variables.product.prodname_actions %}